isaac-sim/IsaacLab/docs/source/tutorials/00_sim/spawn_prims.rst

 as a container for all prims in a scene.
 When we say we are designing a scene, we are actually designing a USD stage.

 While working with direct USD APIs provides a lot of flexibility, it can be cumbersome to learn and use.
-To make it easier to design scenes, Isaac Lab builds on top of the USD APIs to provide a configuration-drive interface to spawn prims into a scene.
+To make it easier to design scenes, Isaac Lab builds on top of the USD APIs to provide a configuration-driven interface to spawn prims into a scene.
 These are included in the :mod:`sim.spawners` module.

 When spawning prims into the scene, each prim requires a configuration class instance that defines the prim's attributes